Kotlin/dokka/docs/topics/formats/dokka-html.md

 your build tool or runner:

 * For [Gradle](dokka-gradle.md#generate-documentation), run the following tasks:
+  * `dokkaGenerate` to generate documentation in [all available formats based on the applied plugins](dokka-gradle.md#configure-documentation-output-format).
+      This is the recommended task for most users.
+When using this task in IntelliJ IDEA, it logs a clickable link to the output.
   * `dokkaGeneratePublicationHtml` to generate documentation only in HTML format.
-  * `dokkaGenerate` to generate documentation in [all available formats based on the applied plugins](dokka-gradle.md#configure-documentation-output-format).
+This task exposes the output directory as an `@OutputDirectory`.
+Use this task when you need to consume the generated files in other Gradle tasks, such as uploading them to a server, moving them into a GitHub Pages directory, or packaging them into a `javadoc.jar`.
+    This task is intentionally not shown in Gradle task groups because it is not meant for everyday use.
 * For [Maven](dokka-maven.md#generate-documentation), run the `dokka:dokka` goal.
 * For [CLI runner](dokka-cli.md#generate-documentation), run with HTML dependencies set.